OatMealXXII/Cosmic/README.md

 ## License
 This project is licensed under the [GNU Affero General Public License v3.0](LICENSE) - see the [LICENSE](LICENSE) file for details. <br />
-You can modify and publish but you must provide attribution by linking back to original respository and include this copyright notice.
+You can modify and publish but you must provide attribution by linking back to original repository and include this copyright notice.

 ## Credits
 - [OatMealXXII](https://github.com/OatMealXXII) - Cosmic Creator & Cosmic Developer